PCB Manufacturing – A Complete Guide

 In the next step the design is printed only in a special printer called plotter printer in semi- transparent film like product – like photo negative.

 Now, the board needs to be done first as it will give it a body.
 This is made of epoxy resin and glass fiber which are also called substrate material.
 And the copper is pre-bonded from the both side of the layer and cleaned to go to the next step.
-All these manufacturing steps are done mostly in PCB fabrication houses.
+All these manufacturing steps are done mostly in pcb solutions fabrication houses.

 4. Printing the inner layers